 Are you more interested in holding an executive or legislative position?
 Do you want to make laws or see that they are executed properly?
 What position would your background and experience make the best fit?

-Many people have no idea how to run for office, so let’s start with the basics.
-To meet the qualifications for the office you seek, there is usually a residency and age requirement.
+You may have though about running for office, but you don’t know where to start.
+So, let’s start with the basics.
+To meet the basic qualifications for the office you seek, there is usually a residency and age requirement.
 Other elected positions may have additional requirements.
-For example, if you are running for judge or sheriff, there may be other training or professional experience needed.
+For example, if you are running for judge or sheriff, there may be specific training, professional experience or educational degrees to be eligible.

-Often the local offices to run for are based on what positions are open at a particular time.
-Do you think you can beat the current incumbent?
-If not, then you may want to run for a seat that is more winnable, so that you have a better shot later the next election cycle.
+Often the elected positions to run for are based on those currently available.
+Do you think you can beat the entrenched incumbent?
+They often have an advantage of an established fundraising network, name recognition and even franking privileges.
+If not, then you may want to run for a seat that is more winnable, so that you have a better shot later in the next election cycle.

-Again, the question comes down to the office you choose to campaign for and the reasons for doing so.
+Again, the question comes down to the office you choose and the reasons for doing so.
 It is unlikely you will be successful running for the United States Senate or a state governor’s seat without some experience serving at a local level.

 Money (and lots of it) is the lifeblood of politics.
-To run a successful campaign for office, you must raise and spend a certain amount of money to get your message out and be competitive.
+To have successful run for office, you must raise and spend a certain amount of money to get your message out and be competitive.
 If you don’t like calling on friends, family and supporters for financial assistance, you better get used to it.

 Consider talking with others who have previously run for a similar position to get an estimate of how much your race might cost.
 Put together a detailed budget as early as possible, using real vendor cost estimates.
-This will give you a fundraising goal that you will need to meet or exceed.
+This will give you an idea of how much contributions you will need to meet or exceed.

 “How can I run for office without money?”, is a question that comes up often with new, inexperienced candidates.
 Running without money or a budget is no way to win.
-Ideas and a platform are great, but in the end your political campaign will be an exercise in raising money in order to spend it to build awareness and get your message out to voters.
+Ideas and a platform are great, but in the end your goal is to raise money in order to spend it to build awareness and get your message out.